DARPA-ASKEM/terarium-docs/docs/gather-resources/index.md

 ???+ list "Upload resources"

-    1. In the Resource panel, click **Upload**.
-    2. Perform one of the following actions:
+    1. Do one of the following actions:
-        - Drag your files into the Upload resources dialog.
+        - Drag your files into the Resources panel.
-        - Click **open a file browser** to navigate to the location of the files you want to add.
+        - Click **Upload** and then click **open a file browser** to navigate to the location of the files you want to add.
-    3. Click **Upload**.
+    2. Click **Upload**.

 ### PDF Extraction